gitLepre/data-structures/README.md

 # Project Overview
-This project is a simple library/collection of algorithms and data structures.
-It's still a work in progress
+This project is a simple library/collection of algorithms and data structures with a very "readable" usage.

 ## Project structure
 ### notebooks folder